Save the (Doc) Day !

 As part of the Marché du Film - Festival de Cannes, the 3rd Doc Day will be held on Tuesday, May 21, and will offer a full day of thematic conferences and masterclasses bringing together leading documentary filmmakers selected in Cannes and key experts from the documentary industry.

-Every year, Doc Day is an opportunity to take a step back and reflect on the documentary genre, both in terms of industry and as a form of cinematographic expression, and a lever to encourage awareness of major contemporary challenges and issues.
+Every year, Doc Day is an opportunity to take a step back and reflect on the documentary genre, both in terms of industry and as a form of cinematographic expression, and is a lever to encourage awareness of major contemporary challenges and issues.

 Each year, Doc Day ends with the Doc Lovers Mixer, the cocktail of the entire documentary community present in Cannes, in order to toast together, facing the sea, and share our common passion for docs.